tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 And, more importantly...
 - A join point is often the target of *multiple* possible terms.
-- And most often the way to reduce an expression is to *unify* join points in such a way as to create subterms with f-grounding cofactors that provide opportunities for reductive iteration, deiteration, or exchange.
+- And, most often, *the way* to reduce an expression is to *unify* join points in such a way as to create subterms with f-grounding cofactors that provide opportunities for reductive iteration, deiteration, or exchange.

 A join point is like a placeholder that can be filled with a clone of another term, via iteration.